ashok-khanna/autologger/README.md

-# AUTOLOGGER - Simple, Automatic (?)
+# Autologger - Simple, Automatic (?)
 Logging for Common Lisp

 Autologger is a simple (and hopefully convenient) logging tool for Common Lisp, built on the back of [Image Based Common Lisp (IBCL) by Pascal J. Bourguignon](https://www.informatimago.com/develop/lisp/com/informatimago/small-cl-pgms/ibcl/), a very useful tool for tracking the source code of any functions you define, among other things.

-The program requires Emacs currently, although it is on my list to make it available to other editing enviornments.
-Autologger is in ***experimental state*** so there may (likely) be some unintended consequences.
-Feel free to fork the project or submit issues for any bugs/improvements.
+The purpose of Autologger is to **enable logging without polluting your codebase** and allow for **convenient, keyboard-based navigation of logging** across nested function calls.

-# Usage
+# Part 1: Usage
 Autologger works off transforming your functions (not macros) to a version that logs both the incoming arguments and the outgoing results to a global list, which is then displayed by Emacs.
 You can turn logging on for a function with `LOG` and turn logging off with `UNLOG`:

 ```lisp